-The classic definition of anxiety is, a mental health disorder characterized by feelings of worry or fear that are strong enough to interfere with one’s daily activities.
+Anxiety is a part of healthy life.
+It is a signal that there might be something to be afraid of.
+We check that out, reassure ourselves or act to defend ourselves and move on.
+Anxiety becomes a menta health disorder when the fear of feelings of worry persist and interfere with one’s daily activities.
 However, here at Advanced Therapy Center, we have met many individuals with lifelong anxiety that don’t even know it is there.
 It is their “normal”.

 Examples of anxiety disorders include generalized anxiety, panic attacks, obsessive-compulsive disorder, and post-traumatic stress disorder.

 Symptoms include stress that’s out of proportion to the impact of the event, inability to set aside a worry, and restlessness.

 Treatment often includes counseling or medications, including antidepressants.
 Anti-anxiety medications have long term addictive potentials and counseling often helps with coping and not the anxiety itself.
 Neurofeedback finds the brain source and corrects it.

 Anxiety often presents as an excess of fast (beta) brain waves at the front of the head.
 These are the areas of the brain that control approach and avoidance behavior.
 Anxiety can make us overly avoidant, or impulsive and reckless.

 Neurotherapy often includes using neuromodulation to support the parasympathetic nervous system that is responsible for allowing us to feel safe and be bodily healthy.
 In addition, we will target areas of excessive fast wave to entrain a slower pattern and then use Neurofeedback to reinforce the learning of that new, calmer pattern.